Tonga

 In the 19th century, thanks to the support of King Tupou, Nuku’alofa became the main centre of Christianity in Tonga.

-Today 99% of Tongans are Christians, some of whom, like the king, follow the Methodist Church.
+Today, 99% of Tongans are Christians, some of whom, like the King, follow the Methodist Church.

-The Basilica of St. Anthony of Padua and the Methodist Centennial Church are the symbols of the Tongan religion.
+The Basilica of St. Anthony of Padua and the Methodist Centennial Church are the symbols of Tongan religion.

 The island is peaceful, the depths are full of fish and the lunch is good and plentiful.